 Our success depends, in part, on our ability to protect our brand and the proprietary methods and technologies that we develop under patent and other intellectual property laws in China and foreign jurisdictions so that we can prevent others from using our inventions and proprietary information.
-As of the date of this prospectus, we have registered 101 patents, 167 trademarks, 192 copyrights, and 117 domain names in China and overseas.
-See "Business-Intellectual Property."
+As of the date of this annual report, we have registered 284 patents, 418 trademarks, 310 copyrights, and 126 domain names in China and overseas.
 There can be no assurance that any patents that have been issued or that may be issued in the future will provide significant protection for our intellectual property.
 If we fail to protect our intellectual property rights adequately, our competitors might gain access to our technology and our business, results of operations and financial condition may be adversely affected.

-We have obtained license from Kingsoft Group to use some of its registered trademarks during their terms of registration, including "金山云" and "Kingsoft Cloud," and some of its trademarks, which are still in the process of registration applications, during the period of such applications and the term of the registrations if such trademarks have been registered afterwards.
+We have obtained license from Kingsoft Group to use some of its registered trademarks during their terms of registration, including " 🚖 山 🛱" and "Kingsoft Cloud," and some of its trademarks, which are still in the process of registration applications, during the period of such applications and the term of the registrations if such trademarks have been registered afterwards.
 We have also obtained license from Kingsoft Group to use some of its registered patents during their terms of registration.
-See "Related Party Transactions - Transactions with Kingsoft Group."
+See "Item 7.
+Major shareholders and Related Party Transactions-7.B.
+Related Party Transactions."
 However, we cannot assure you that Kingsoft Group will continue to authorize us to use the trademarks and patents, and if they do not, our business may be materially and adversely impacted.
 For example, if we are not authorized by Kingsoft Group to use such trademarks, we may not be able to use the relevant brand names and domain names, which may materially harm our market awareness and brand recognition.